-Abstract: As our knowledge of life’s microscopic secrets continues to advance it is instructive to reflect upon the history of the spontaneous generation hypothesis to contemplate whether scientific advancements are indeed progressing as the anti-creationist predicted nearly two decades ago:
+Abstract: As our knowledge of life’s microscopic secrets continues to advance, it is instructive to reflect upon the history of the spontaneous generation hypothesis.
+Has origin of life scientific advancements indeed progressed as the anti-creationist predicted a few decades ago?

 “If I have made my point, the next time you hear creationists talking about the ‘impossibility’ of making a particular protein, …you can smile wryly and know that they are nowhere near a consideration of the real issues. …Given the rapid rate of progress in our understanding of molecular biology, I have no doubt that satisfactory explanations of the problem posed here soon will be forthcoming.”
 (Doolittle, 1983, p.
 96).

 Aristotle (384-322BC), Greek philosopher and scientist, expressed the hypothesis that decaying material could be transformed by the ‘spontaneous action of Nature’ into living animals.
 Classical scientists as recently as two hundred years ago believed in vitalism, the idea that non-living material like dirt, damp hay, or decaying meat had innate vitality such that “simple” life would spontaneously arise from it.
 Francisco Redi is best remembered for his 18th century experiments demonstrating that maggots did not come from the meat but from the flies that had laid their eggs upon it.
-In the 1860’s Louis Pasteur conducted his famous scientific disproof of spontaneous generation in which he sterilized and sealed jars of nutrients, demonstrating that only life begets life–the law of biogenesis.
+In the 1860’s Louis Pasteur conducted his famous scientific disproof of spontaneous generation in which he sterilized nutrients and put it into two types of flasks, one where dust and microbes could not fall into it and another that was open to the air.
+Microbial growth only occurred in the open flasks.
+This simple experiment demonstrated that only life begets life–the law of biogenesis.
 In reflecting upon this, Wald (himself a proponent of spontaneous generation) notes:

 “We tell this story to beginning students of biology as though it represents a triumph of reason over mysticism.
 In fact it is very nearly the opposite.
 The reasonable view was to believe in spontaneous generation; the only alternative, to believe in a single, primary act of supernatural creation.
 There is no third position.
 For this reason many scientists a century ago chose to regard the belief in spontaneous generation as a ‘philosophical necessity.’
 It is a symptom of the philosophical poverty of our time that this necessity is no longer appreciated.
 Most modern biologists, having reviewed with satisfaction the downfall of the spontaneous generation hypothesis, yet unwilling to accept the alternative belief in special creation, are left with nothing.”
 (Wald, 1954, p.
 46).